cmrobotics/result/README.md

 to transform safely the `Result<T>` types without doing any manual error checking either.
 - Errors shall be chainable, creating something analogous to a stack-trace of errors.
 There is also a a mechanism to chain errors without manually checking for them using [chain_if_error](include/result/chain_if_error.hpp).
-- Library shall be 100% covered by unit tests
+- 100% covered by unit tests

 ## Add library to your project